 Let us walk you through the key things you need to know about rucaparib.

-How should rucaparib be taken?
+How should I take rucaparib (Rubraca)?

+Talk to your doctor about how you are feeling during your treatment.
+Do not stop taking rucaparib without talking to your doctor.
 If you vomit after taking rucaparib, do not take another dose.
 Continue your regular dosing schedule.

 What special precautions should I follow?

-Before taking rucaparib,
+Before taking rucaparib (Rubraca)

 - tell your doctor if you are pregnant, plan to become pregnant, or plan to father a child.
 You should not become pregnant while you are taking rucaparib.
 Talk to your doctor about birth control methods that will work for you.